Let's start here: Obamacare ain't dead, yet.

 Politico's expert on health care politics, Dan Diamond, outlined a list of major boxes Republicans will have to tick in order to repeal Obamacare.

-The next step on the list is for Paul Ryan and co. in Congress to pass the budget the Senate just gave them.
+The next step on the list is for Paul Ryan and co. in the House to pass the budget the Senate just gave them.
 That's pretty much a given, and will probably be done Friday.

 The next step is for them to actually write the bill that will strike whatever parts of the Affordable Care Act they choose.
 The budget resolution the Senate just passed instructs them to do so by January 27.